Elastic Cloud Standard Pricing Calculator

 Where are Elastic Cloud's Elasticsearch clusters hosted and located?

-Can I use Elastic Cloud from outside of AWS?
+Can I use Elastic Cloud from outside of AWS or GCP?

-Yes, you can connect to an Elastic Cloud cluster from other cloud providers like GCP, Azure and also from on-premise environments.
+Yes, you can connect to an Elastic Cloud cluster from anywhere that has access to the internet, specifically other cloud providers or an on-premise environment.

 What is the difference between Elastic Cloud and the Amazon Elasticsearch Service?

 Elastic Cloud is the only hosted and managed Elasticsearch service built, managed, and supported by the company behind Elasticsearch, Kibana, Beats, and Logstash.
+(We elaborate on it in this blog.)
 We work hard to provide you with the latest versions of the software.
 Our service is built on best practices and years of experience hosting and managing thousands of Elasticsearch clusters in the cloud and on premise.
 We support custom scripts and dictionaries, and our Elastic Cloud Gold and Platinum customers can upload and run custom plugins with the service.
 We are the only Elasticsearch as a service offering where you get access to our commercial features and plugins.

 Please note that there is no formal partnership between Elastic and Amazon Web Services (AWS), and Elastic does not provide any support on the AWS Elasticsearch Service.